-Listing 5.7: Advection-Diffusion descriptor for particle flows
+Listing 6.19: Advection-Diffusion descriptor for particle flows

-The descriptor in Listing 5.7 allocates additional memory since for the computation of the particle velocity also the vleocity of the last time step hast to be stored.
-This calculations also are non-local, therefore the communication of the additional data has to be ensured by an additional object, which is constructed according to Line 1 of Listing 5.8 and communicates the data by a function as shown in Line 2 of the Listing, which has to be called in the time loop.
+The descriptor in Listing 6.19 allocates additional memory since for the computation of the particle velocity also the vleocity of the last time step hast to be stored.
+This calculations also are non-local, therefore the communication of the additional data has to be ensured by an additional object, which is constructed according to Line 1 of Listing 6.20 and communicates the data by a function as shown in Line 2 of the Listing, which has to be called in the time loop.

 '''

-SuperExternal3D<T, ADDESCRIPTOR> sExternal( superGeometry,
+SuperExternal3D<T, ADDESCRIPTOR, descriptors::VELOCITY> sExternal(

-sLatticeADE, ADDESCRIPTOR<T>::ExternalField::velocityBeginsAt,

-ADDESCRIPTOR<T>::ExternalField::numScalars, sLatticeAD.getOverlap

-() );
+superGeometry, sLatticeADE, sLatticeAD.getOverlap() );

 sExternal.communicate();

 '''